eoincampbell/eoincampbell.github.io/_posts/2018-06-05-data-partitioning-strategy-in-cosmosdb.md

 | P2   | `/city=Dublin`   | 5GB  | 4,000 RU/s | :white_check_mark: |
 | P3   | `/city=London`   | 10GB  | 10,000 RU/s | :x: |

-Microsoft provides some information here on [how the number of required partitions are calculated][partitioning-calculation] but since this is **Practical Partitioning** lets look at a practical example
+Microsoft provides some information here on [how the number of required partitions are calculated][partitioning-calculation] but lets look at a practical example

  - You configure a collection with 100,000 RU/s capacity **T**
  - The maximum throughput per physical partition is 10,000 RU/s **t**